 The share of the population feeling safe increased between 2015 and 2018, regardless of the considered group.
 During this period, the rate increased by more than 10 percentage points in all groups, regardless of migration status.
 Between 2018 and 2019, the increase is only significant among the 1st generation (from 71% to 75%).

 Although the feeling of security varies between major regions, the data shows significant differences between the groups according to migration status in Eastern Switzerland only, in the other majors regions the differences are not significant.

 This indicator reflects the feeling of security with those who felt secure responding to the following question with codes 0 to 2: "To what extent do you personally feel threatened by crime or physical violence?
 0 means "not at all threatened" and 10 "completely threatened".
 The indicator measures the share of persons who do not feel threatened.

 Between 2010 and 2012, the feeling of being unsafe was defined as: the feeling of being unsafe in the train, in the street near one’s home, and a fear that delinquents will cause them physical harm, fear of being harassed in the street.

 Since 2015, the feeling of being unsafe is defined as: a feeling of being unsafe when travelling or at work and a fear of being a victim of an attack or physical aggression.
 The question remained the same but the instruction provided to the interviewers (not read out) has been broader since 2015.
-This may partly explain the decrease in the percentage of people feeling safe.
+This may partly explain the decrease in the percentage of person feeling safe.

 The question associated about the feeling of security was not asked in the SILC questionnaires from 2013 and 2014.